 Alex and I are thankful to know people who are passionate about combating food access and hunger in our country, and it’s an issue we are naturally interested in as well, as people who care deeply about food and nutrition.
 So we couldn’t be more pleased to be joining with our inspiring friend Nicole to use today’s post to raise awareness in a campaign called Food Bloggers Against Hunger (and, check out the link to see the 200 other food bloggers that have joined in the effort!
 So cool.).

 Millions of Americans who participate in the nation’s food stamp program are limited to an average of $3 or $4 per person each day to supplement their food budget.
 And since government subsidies generally focus on products like soy beans, wheat, and corn instead of fresh produce, most affordable food is often the unhealthiest.

 With that in mind, today we’re sharing a budget-friendly meal with ingredients that are easily accessible in most supermarkets.
-This take on Red Beans and Rice can be made on a budget — but even better, it’s actually quite delicious and nutrient-dense: full of veggies, legumes, and Cajun spices that pack a large amount of flavor into some humble ingredients.
+This take on Red Beans and Rice can be made on a budget, for about $4 per person.
+But even better, it’s very delicious and nutrient-dense: full of veggies, legumes, and Cajun spices that pack a large amount of flavor into some humble ingredients.
 It also works for various special diets, including dairy-free, gluten-free, vegan and vegetarian.

 - 4 cups cooked brown rice

 - 4 cloves garlic